Jorge's Quest For Knowledge!

 Posted by Jorge on 2012-03-27

-To manager server roles and features remotely on Windows Client “8” Consumer Preview you need to download and install the Remote Server Administration Tools.
+To manage server roles and features remotely on Windows Client “8” Consumer Preview you need to download and install the Remote Server Administration Tools.
 You can download those from here.
 After installing the binaries for RSAT you do not need to enable the tools you need or want as, apparently, by default all Role Administration Tools and all Feature Administration Tools are enabled.
 If you want to only have the tools you need/want, you can disable the unwanted tools through Program and Features in the Control Panel followed by Turn Windows features on or off.

 Figure 1: All The Remote Server Administration Tools By Default Enabled